 I promised myself I’d never do that again.
 And although I’ve had children since, I’ve somehow managed to keep that promise.
-Even with anxious doctors, signing a liability release, and a midwife, God has protected me as I safely brought two more children into this world.
+Even with anxious doctors, signing a liability release, and a midwife, God has protected me as I safely brought two more children into this world without a c-section.
 Even with my allergy to anesthetic agents (found that out after almost dying birthing another child).

 It wasn’t until I had my second (and third) child that I really understood the pain I had experienced with the first child.
 I knew I couldn’t even cough without horrible pain.
 I knew I couldn’t bend down to get anything – even after I managed to drop everything on a daily basis.
 Carrying the child in her car seat was almost impossible those first days.

 But with each passing day, it became easier and less painful.
 I became stronger and the incision was healing.
 (Once the staples were out… what a relief!)

 During the painful days, I held onto the hope and knowledge that I would get my body back, eventually, if I was just patient with myself during the healing process.

 Healing from divorce pain is the similar to healing from a major surgery.
 Just like I couldn’t skip the physical healing of my c-section, we shouldn’t skip the emotional healing from our divorce.

 The waves of emotions from those first days get smaller as time passes.
 But we must ride the waves and work through the pain in order to find complete healing.
 Pretending or numbing the pain won’t help us to heal.
 Eventually, with time and patience, you will get your life back.

 I still have a little bit of numbness, that I hardly notice, and a keloid scar where my surgery took place… but it’s no longer painful at all.
 I have no plans to reopen that wound so I don’t plan on it bothering me ever again.